 Ribbon wound steel strapping from Kite Packaging is a popular method of strapping and securing heavy, sharp-edged or irregular loads.
 The material itself is cold rolled steel.
 The description “ribbon wound” refers to the method by which the strap is wound into a coil.
 The steel strap is wound so that each layer of strapping is wound directly over the one below.
 This means that the width of the coil, when measured, is the same exact width as the strapping itself.

 The advantage of buying steel strapping coils that are made this way is improved safety and storage, particularly when compared to “oscillated steel strap”.
 Each steel strapping coil is supplied in a tightly packed corrugated outer.
 This makes the strapping itself safe and easy to handle and carry.

-Kite Packaging supplies steel strapping in the 3 most popular widths on the market, 13mm, 16mm and 19mm wide.
+We supply steel strapping in the 3 most popular widths on the market, 13mm, 16mm and 19mm wide.
 The thickness of the strap itself, on all 3 widths of strapping, is 0.5mm thick.
-Also, with a variety of breaking strains there is a strapping in our range to suit all possible applications.
+Also, with a variety of breaking strains, there is a strapping in our range to suit all possible applications.

 General purpose strapping, wound onto a plastic reel or cardboard core.
 Best suited to light and medium duty applications